haw-hh-ai-lab/puppet-module-network/README.md

 Tested on Debian GNU/Linux 6.0 Squeeze and Ubuntu 10.4 LTS with Puppet 2.6.
 Patches for other operating systems are welcome.

+Additions by Lutz Behnke:
+ - support mutltiple entries for same option
+ - use upstart instead of sysV init for ubuntu beyond 12.04 LTS

 Installation
 ------------